Can You Consolidate Student Loans and Credit Card Debt Together?

 There are two different ways you can change what your debt looks like: debt consolidation and debt refinancing.

-It’s important to understand that when it comes to loans and credit cards, consolidating is different from refinancing.
+It’s important to understand that when it comes to student loans, consolidating is different from refinancing.
 Refinancing refers to changing the financial terms of a debt.
 Maybe when you took out your student loan, for example, interest rates were higher than they are now.
-You might be able to refinance your loan with current, lower rates or you could refinance to extend the loan term.
+You might be able to refinance your loan with lower rates or you could refinance to extend the loan term.

 Consolidating Student Loans

-The U.S. Department of Education offers what’s called a Direct Consolidation Loan, which consolidates all your federal education loans that qualify into one new loan with a single interest rate, typically the average of the loans you’re consolidating.
+The U.S. Education Department offers what’s called a Direct Consolidation Loan, which consolidates all your federal education loans that qualify into one new loan with a single interest rate, typically the weighted average of the loans you’re consolidating.
 When you consolidate federal student loans, you keep federal benefits, such as income-driven repayment plans and student loan forgiveness.

 Consolidating Credit Cards

 Just like with student loans, you may have multiple credit cards each with their own balance, interest rate, and minimum payment due each month.
-This can make paying off all this debt next to impossible and feel like you’re treading water as you pay the minimum amount due on each card.
+This can make paying off all the debt next to impossible — and make you feel like you’re treading water as you pay the minimum amount due on each card.

 How to Consolidate Student Loans and Credit Card Debts